KeyboardKit/website/collections/_case-studies/Lingo.md

 Lingo is one of those apps that make you truly happy to use.
 The onboarding is a true first class experience, and all aspects of the app are tastefully designed.

-> "Building keyboard extensions with KeyboardKit is not just easy; It’s genuinely enjoyable!“  - Stefan Liesendal
+> Building custom keyboards with KeyboardKit is not just easy; It’s genuinely enjoyable!